 The root of the word Ashram is "shrama," which means "effort" or "striving."
 The hermitage or home of a swami or other person serving people in their efforts towards inner peace and spiritual awakening is called an Ashram.

 Thus, our community of meditation, contemplation and learning is known as Abhyasa Ashram.
-More than any physical location (especially given its tiny size), it is really a place of the heart, an inner sanctuary of silence.
+More than any physical location (especially given its relatively small size), it is really a place of the heart, an inner sanctuary of silence.
+If you would like to see what we're doing in the physical location, please take a look at the ashram website.

 May your meditation today bring you peace, happiness, and bliss.